ISnackable/isnackable.me/content/posts/2021-03-24--A-call-to-hacktion-a-github-workflow-ctf/index.md

     result-encoding: string
 ```

-Looking at the workflow file again, I see that my input (*comment_body*), is flows to `console.log(process.env.COMMENT_BODY)`.
+Looking at the workflow file again, I see that my input (_comment\_body_), is flows to `console.log(process.env.COMMENT_BODY)`.
 My first initial thought is that I could potential inject javascript code here.
-To test my theory, I tried inputing quotes, `'` and `"` to see if there is any error generated.
+To test my theory, I tried inputting quotes, `'` and `"` to see if there is any error generated.

 And did it work?
 Of course that didn't work, it would have been too easy if it did.
 Afterwards, I thought to try out some of the steps written in the GitHub Security Lab blog post about untrusted input.
 I tried template injection, but that didn't work as there is no template here.

 Sadly, I was stuck here for a long time, just spamming and hoping for an error to pop out.
 I decided to continue googling GitHub actions/workflow, to see if I could find anything of interest.

 Which somehow, I did.
 I found out that there is something called "workflow command", not sure what that is, I read the website and noticed that a workflow command was passed in a `console.log`.
 I tried doing the same thing just to see what will happen.

 Link: https://docs.github.com/en/actions/reference/workflow-commands-for-github-actions

 My input: `::save-state name=processID::12345`.
-This workflow command create environment variables named STATE_processID with the value of 12345.
-I thought that this command could modify the COMMAND_ID, so I replace "processID" with "COMMAND_ID".
+This workflow command create environment variables named STATE\_processID with the value of 12345.
+I thought that this command could modify the COMMENT\_ID, so I replace "processID" with "COMMENT\_ID".
 Spoiler alert, it didn't.
 Why not?
-That's because this command created an enviroment variable and prepend "STATE_".
+That's because this command created an environment variable and prepend "STATE\_".

 ```yaml
 if: ${{ steps.comment_log.outputs.COMMENT_ID }}
 ```

-Back to the workflow file again, I noticed that if I wanted the next step to run, the commet_log needed to output the COMMENT_ID, right?
-Note: *Not really, `steps.comment_log.outputs.COMMENT_ID` is actually just the value of the output from the comment_log step.*
+Back to the workflow file again, I noticed that if I wanted the next step to run, the comment*log needed to output the COMMENT\_ID, right?
+Note: \_Not really, `steps.comment_log.outputs.COMMENT_ID` is actually just the value of the output from the comment\_log step.*

-With that, I'm going to skip my painstaking redundant effort to try to get "COMMNET_BODY" to be the value of "COMMENT_ID".
+With that, I'm going to skip my painstaking redundant effort to try to get "COMMENT\_BODY" to be the value of "COMMENT\_ID".

 Now, another workflow command is `::set-output name=action_fruit::strawberry`.
-This workflow command set the value output of "action_fruit" to "strawberry".
-Understanding this command, I tried to set the output value of commnet_log, "COMMNET_ID" to "true" after learning that expression in the `if` statement will be evaluated as an expression.
+This workflow command set the value output of "action\_fruit" to "strawberry".
+Understanding this command, I tried to set the output value of comment\_log, "COMMENT\_ID" to "true" after learning that expression in the `if` statement will be evaluated as an expression.

 My input: `::set-output name=COMMENT_ID::true`.
 Finally, I started to see progress.
 Quickly, I know that command injection is possible, as this input is treated as an expression as part of the variable declaration.